maizeismediocre/OverKill-Reloaded/README.md

 This is the repo for the final year project: Overkill Reloaded

 things to add:

-add countdown timer of 5 seconds before the boss spawns
+make level bigger outside of the wall to stop aiming bug from happening add countdown timer of 5 seconds before the boss spawns